volcengine/terraform-provider-volcengine/website/docs/d/albs.html.markdown

 * `output_file` - (Optional) File name where to save data source results.
 * `project` - (Optional) The project of the Alb.
 * `tags` - (Optional) Tags.
+* `type` - (Optional) The type of the Alb. public: public network ALB. private: private network ALB.
 * `vpc_id` - (Optional) The vpc id which Alb belongs to.

 The `tags` object supports the following: